 As a psychological archetype: When the “mother” archetype is dominant in a woman’s psyche, she is a natural caretaker.
-The “mother” archetype represents a woman’s maternal instinct, the desire to create life, and to provide physical, mental and spiritual sustenance.
+The “mother” archetype represents a woman’s maternal instinct, the desire to create life, and to provide physical, mental, and spiritual sustenance.
 Unlike “the lover” which inspires a woman to procreate, the “mother” is driven by the actual idea of motherhood.
 Even when a “mother” woman is childless, or beyond childbearing years, she is responsible, protective, and finds great satisfaction in taking care of others.
 “Mothers” run the risk of putting others before herself, and neglecting her own needs.
-They often find it difficult to establish boundaries.
+They often find it difficult to maintain personal boundaries, a charasteric that makes them phenomenally emotionally accessible, but often feeling encroached upon and depleted of their vital energy.
 As maternal persistence is often an aspect of this archetype, she may be deeply stubborn.

-Challenges: self-neglect, stubbornness, difficulty letting go of children
+Challenges: self-neglect, stubbornness, difficulty letting go of caretaking role, lack of boundaries

 In Myth: Hera, Juno, Frigg, Isis, Parvati, Asherah

 As a psychological archetype: In myth, “queen” deities, like Hera, wife of Zeus, protect the sanctity of marriage.
 As an archetype, the “queen” represents loyalty, female sovereignty, and matrimonial devotion.
-Regal, stately, and naturally confident, the “queen” woman is motivated by a goddess-given instinct to marry.
+Regal, stately, and naturally confident, the “queen” woman is motivated by a goddess-given instinct to marry and build meaningful alliances.
 The “queen” archetype can make a woman feel incomplete without a partner.
 She doesn’t enjoy her single days nearly as much as her female counterparts.
-As a leader, “queen” women are capable of taking charge in an office environment and at home.
-She is often the “Queen B” of her circle of friends.
+As a leader, “queen” women are capable of taking charge at home, on a board, in an office, and running a business– particularly a female-oriented enterprise like Mary Kay Ash and Helena Rubenstein.
+She is often the “Queen B” of her circle of friends, and a natural social butterfly.
 As a companion, “queen” women are attracted to powerful, assertive men, and are capable of demonstrating complete loyalty to their spouse and his personal goals.
-Like Hera of myth, who was repeatedly humiliated by Zeus’ many extramarital affairs, Hera women are predisposed to feel jealousy and rage towards other women, particularly those who threaten their position socially or romantically.
-They are likely to overlook their spouses transgressions for the sake of the marriage.
+Like Hera of myth, who was repeatedly humiliated by Zeus’ many extramarital affairs, queen women are predisposed to feel jealousy and rage towards other women, particularly those who threaten their position socially or their status as a wife.
+They are likely to overlook their partner’s transgressions for the sake of the marriage.

 Greatest strengths: Loyalty, leadership